aws/aws-iot-device-sdk-js-v2/samples/README.md

 ## Note

-If you are installed via npm instead of building from source, please make the following change to the package.json under each samples
+If you are installing via npm instead of building from source, please make the following change to the package.json under each sample.

 ``` json
 From: